 Revenue is recognized only when all of the following are present: persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the fee to the client is fixed or determinable, and collectability is reasonably assured.
 Contract terms are typically contained in a signed agreement with the client (or when applicable, other third parties) which generally defines the scope of services to be provided, pricing of services, and payment terms generally ranging from invoice date to 90 days after invoice date.
 Billing may occur prior to, during, or upon completion of the service.
 CBIZ typically does not have acceptance provisions or right of refund arrangements included in these agreements.
 Contract terms vary depending on the scope of service provided, the deliverables, and the complexity of the engagement.
 CBIZ offers a vast array of products and business services to its clients.
 Those services are delivered through four practice groups.
-A description of revenue recognition, as it relates to those groups, is provided below.
+A description of revenue recognition, as it relates to those groups, is provided in more detail in Note 1 to the accompanying consolidated financial statements.